2008 Stanley Cup playoffs: (2) Pittsburgh Penguins vs. (6) Philadelphia Flyers

 This was the fourth playoff meeting between these two teams, with Philadelphia winning all three of the previous series.
 They last met in the 2000 Eastern Conference semifinals where Philadelphia won in six games.
 Pittsburgh most recently made it to the conference finals in 2001, when they lost to the New Jersey Devils in five games.
 Philadelphia last made the conference finals in 2004, where they lost in seven games to the Tampa Bay Lightning.
 Philadelphia won five of the eight games during this year's regular season series.

 The Penguins eliminated their cross-state rivals the Flyers in five games.
 Evgeni Malkin's seventh goal of the playoffs held up as the game-winner for Pittsburgh in game one as the Penguins earned a 4–2 win.
 Pittsburgh forward Maxime Talbot broke the tie in game two just before the midway mark of the third period and Jordan Staal added an empty-net goal for the Penguins to give them their second consecutive 4–2 victory.
 Marian Hossa scored twice in game three for the Penguins as they won the game 4–1 to take a commanding 3–0 series lead.
 The Flyers jumped out to a 3–0 lead in the first period of game four and held on to win the game 4–2.
-Marian Hossa recorded four points for Pittsburgh in game five as the Penguins won their eighth consecutive home game to advance to the Stanley Cup Finals by a decisive final score of 6–0.
+Marian Hossa recorded four points for Pittsburgh in game five as the Penguins won their eighth consecutive home game to advance to the Stanley Cup Final by a decisive final score of 6–0.